laminar-protocol/oracle-server/README.md

 With `API_KEY` set, an API server would be spinned up for querying and modifying oracle server states.

-The default port number would be `3000`, to use a different one, set the `PORT` env variable.
+The default port number would be `3000`, to use a different one, set the `API_PORT` env variable.